Hogan’s first batch of coronavirus tests from South Korea were flawed, never used

 The state’s Office of Health Care Quality inspected the university lab in response to the suspected false positives and found shortcomings in how the lab ensured specimens were properly transported and stored.
 The report did not identify a cause of the suspected false positives, and LabGenomics officials did not return requests for information.

-Kotz, the university spokeswoman, said scientists and inspectors found no evidence showing the results were false positives.
+Kotz, the university spokeswoman, said by email that scientists and inspectors found no evidence showing the results were false positives.
 She declined to say whether the LabGun tests were involved.
 Although “a few nursing homes” had an increase in positive results, she said in an email, the university reported results during that time to “several other nursing homes where no increase in positivity was observed.”

 Kotz said the university has used 129,000 of the LabGun tests.
 But she declined to say how many results from those tests were reported to patients.
 She said the figure “includes tests used in our validation and tests used for repeat testing when [the] first test is undetermined.”